faraway1nspace/HMMboost/README.md

 	year = {2016},
 	doi = {10.1101/052266},
-	publisher = {Cold Spring Harbor Labs Journals}, abstract = {This study presents a new boosting method for capture-recapture models, routed in predictive-performance and machine-learning.
-The regularization algorithm combines Expectation-Maximization and boosting to yield a type of multimodel inference, including automatic variable selection and control of model complexity.
-By analyzing simulations and a real dataset, this study shows the qualitatively similar estimates between AICc model-averaging and boosted capture-recapture for the CJS model.
-I discuss a number of benefits of boosting for capture-recapture, including: i) ability to fit non-linear patterns (regression-trees, splines); ii) sparser, simpler models that are less prone to over-fitting, singularities or boundary-value estimates than conventional methods; iii) an inference paradigm that is routed in predictive-performance and free of p-values or 95\% confidence intervals; and v) estimates that are slightly biased, but are more stable over multiple realizations of the data.
-Finally, I discuss some philosophical considerations to help practitioners motivate the use of either prediction-optimal methods (AIC, boosting) or model-consistent methods.
-The boosted capture-recapture framework is highly extensible and could provide a rich, unified framework for addressing many topics in capture-recapture, such as spatial capture-recapture, individual heterogeneity, and non-linear effects.}, URL = {http://dx.doi.org/10.1101/052266},
+	publisher = {Cold Spring Harbor Labs Journals},
+	URL = {http://dx.doi.org/10.1101/052266},
 	eprint = {http://www.biorxiv.org/content/early/2016/05/09/052266.full.pdf},
 	journal = {bioRxiv}